nmajoraz/Exercise1/README.md

 # Exercise1
 Repository for GitHub R training exercises.
 Established Nov.
 16, 2020.
 Cool to finally learn how to use Git.
+Boop boop blorp!